Generic Name: corticotropin (KOR ti koe TROE pin)

 blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-eye swelling, redness, severe discomfort, crusting or drainage;
+signs of eye infection--swelling, redness, severe discomfort, crusting or drainage; or

 Be sure your family, caregivers, and close friends also know how to help you watch for these side effects.

-fluid retention (swelling in your hands or feet);
+fluid retention (swelling in your hands or feet, puffiness in your face);

 mood changes, irritability;